varsha-angadi/UNVolunteers/README.md

 Clear and concise visualizations of volunteer demographics and contract details.
 Different colors and textures for improved readability and engagement.
 ##### Visualization Types:
-Bar Charts
+Bar Charts,
-Pie Charts
+Pie Charts,
-Tables
+Tables,
 Slicers for interactive filtering.